AG7GN/kenwood/README.md

                         'none' means that 'rig.set_ptt' calls will be ignored (meaning you'll control PTT by some other means).

+                        'digirig[@digirig-serial-port]':
-                        'digirig' is for use with the DigiRig interface and associated special serial cable.
-Disables
-                        RTS on the serial port because on the DigiRig, RTS controls PTT via a separate circuit.
+                        'digirig' is for use with the DigiRig sound card and associated special serial cable between the radio and the DigiRig serial port.
+Disables RTS on the serial port because on the DigiRig, RTS controls PTT via a separate circuit.
+                        'digirig@<digirig-serial-port>' is for use when the
+                        controller uses a different serial port than the DigiRig sound card.
+In other words, there's no connection from the DigiRig serial port to the radio.
+                        In that case when an XML-RPC 'rig.set_ptt' call is received, the controller activates RTS on
+                        <digirig-serial-port>, which triggers PTT through the
+                        6-pin minDIN connector.

-                        'cm108[:1-8]' will activate a CM108 GPIO for PTT on CM108/CM119 sound interfaces such as the DRA series of sound cards.
-You can specify the CM108 GPIO pin by appending ':x' to 'cm108' where x is 1 through 8 inclusive. 'cm108' by itself will use GPIO 3, the most commonly used GPIO for CM108 PTT.
+                        'cm108[:1-8]' will activate a GPIO on CM108/CM119 sound interfaces for PTT.
+Masters Communications
+                        DRA series of sound cards use this chip and PTT.
+                        You can specify the GPIO pin by appending ':x' to 'cm108' where x is 1 through 8 inclusive.
+                        'cm108' by itself will use GPIO 3, the most commonly used GPIO for CM108/CM119 PTT.
-                        If more than one CM108 sound card is attached, the first one found will be used.
+                        If more than one CM108/CM119 sound card is attached, the first one found will be used.

                         'cat' will send the 'TX' or 'RX' CAT command to the